Lowndes County Port Injury Claims

-If you or a loved one has been injured at the Lowndes County Port or while working on a barge, crew boat or other vessel traveling to or from this port, we can help.
-The offshore injury attorneys at Arnold & Itkin have considerable experience in the field of maritime law.
-Our familiarity with the Jones Act and other special maritime worker protections allow us to represent the injured effectively and thoroughly.
+If you or a loved one has been injured at the Lowndes County Port or while working on a barge or other vessel, we can help.
+The offshore injury attorneys at Arnold & Itkin have considerable experience filing injury claims under maritime law, securing our clients life-changing results to rebuild their lives.
+Our track record winning claims under the Jones Act, DOHSA, or LHWCA equips us to give your case the strongest possible chance of success.

-We can determine which laws apply to your case in order to help you seek financial compensation for your medical bills, lost wages, room and board, and possibly much more.
+We can determine which laws apply to your case in order to help you seek financial compensation for your medical bills, lost wages, housing, long-term care, and possibly much more.
 You may even be entitled to monetary damages for emotional trauma or punitive damages in a case where extreme negligence or criminal misconduct was involved.

 Lowndes County Port, Mississippi is an intermodal facility with the capability to move cargo among barges, railroad cars, and trucks.
 The port is located within the Riverside Industrial Park on an island between the Tennessee-Tombigbee Waterway and the Tombigbee River in Columbus, Mississippi.

 - A 40-ton overhead bridge crane with a covered 2-barge-berth unloading dock

 - A conveyor

 - A bulk hopper

 - A 68,000-square-foot warehouse

 - An outdoor storage area with an asphalt surface